-- our understanding of the Group and the industry in which it operates - > discussion with management and those charged with governance - obtaining an understanding of the Group's policies and procedures regarding compliance with laws and regulations we considered the significant laws and regulations to be United Kingdom Accounting Standards, including Financial Reporting Standard 102.
-The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice) and UK Tax legislation.
+- > Our understanding of the Group and the industry in which it operates; - Discussion with management and those charged with governance; and - Obtaining an understanding of the Group's policies and procedures regarding compliance with laws and regulations

-The Group is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigation.
+The Group is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
 We identified such laws and regulations to be the Companies Act 2006 and the rules of the Financial Conduct Authority (the FCA).